-2. Engage in conduct that is INSUBORDINATE.
-Examples include, but are not limited to:
+2. Engage in conduct that is INSUBORDINATE, Examples include, but are not limited to:

 - a.
-Failing to comply with the directions of teachers, BOCES Supervisors or other BOCES employees. - b.
+Failing to comply with the directions of teachers, supervisors or other BOCES employees, or otherwise demonstrating disrespect or engaging in disrespectful behavior. - b.
 Failing to comply with the rules and regulations of their program and building. - c.
-Lateness for, missing or leaving school without permission. - d.
-Skipping detention.
+Lateness for school or class, missing or leaving school or class without permission. - d.
+Skipping detention or failing to comply with other disciplinary consequences.